-David Wallace, founder of thewholefoodrevolution.ie, said: “Much of the processed food that we eat are expanded with low-cost ingredients that are void of nutrients and packed loaded with sugar or salt and extremely processed active ingredients.
-These foods are bad for us.
-In fact, they are really bad for us.”
+David Wallace, founder of thewholefoodrevolution.ie, said: “Many of the processed food that we eat are bulked up with cheap ingredients that are void of nutrients and packed full of sugar or salt and highly processed ingredients active ingredients.
+These foods are not good for us.
+In fact, they are very bad for us.”

 Advising using wholefoods and cooking from scratch, he said the five-a-day target needs to be a baseline, not the maximum.

 Yet information from another site, justeat.ie, reveals that New Year’s Day is set to be the most popular day of the whole year for ordering in food.